TheColby/intervalEncyclopedia/README.md

 2. equal-tempered intervals,
 3. historical/esoteric interval systems (including irrational and non-octave families).

 The repository is designed for both computational analysis and publication workflows (plain-text volumes and stitched master tome output).
+The compiled master tome is called "The Tuning Encyclopedia."

 ## Why This Exists